Sage-Bionetworks-IT/lambda-mips-api/README.md

 the `CodesToOmit` template parameter.
 Remaining codes will be returned in numeric order as either a list of strings or a json dictionary depending on the API route.

+### Current Balances

+When retrieving a CSV of current balances, the full chart of accounts will be processed according to query-string parameters, and then collated with MIP trial balance data.

+During the first week of the month, the balance will be calculated for the previous month; otherwise a month-to-date balance will be calculated.

 ### Required Secure Parameters